 We are a charity, no. 1140351, and a company, no. 07447221, registered in England.

 Caring for these places and their collections for the benefit of this and future generations is a cornerstone of everything we do.
 The generous support of many donors enables us to do this.
 We have now embarked on the largest conservation programme in our history.
 Highly skilled conservation work will be carried out on an unprecedented scale, and we will allow the public to witness this as it progresses.

 Gone are the days when people learned about history simply from reading books.
 People are increasingly looking for experiences that bring history to life in an engaging way and nothing beats standing on the spot where history happened.

-As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to an executive team.
-Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor joins us as Chief Executive on 5th May 2015.
+As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to a senior management team.
+Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor is Chief Executive.
 The range of roles and expertise we cover is immense and draws people from a wide range of sectors and backgrounds.

-Being part of English heritage means working somewhere a little different.
+Being part of English Heritage means working somewhere a little different.
 No matter what they do and where they do it, our people play a crucial role in protecting and presenting some of the greatest places in England for the benefit and enjoyment of all.